Abhi-vish/mldeploy/README.md

 ## Virtual Environment

-To run this project without affecting your system environment, create a virtual environment by executing the following command:

-"Create a virtual environment to ensure that the project runs smoothly without any impact on your system's environment."
+Create a virtual environment to ensure that the project runs smoothly without any impact on your system's environment.

 `python -m venv <env_name>`